natelandau/dotfiles/README.md

 **IMPORTANT:** Unless you want to use my defaults, make sure you do the following:

-* Edit all the config YAML files in `bootstrap/config/` to reflect your preferences
+* Edit all the config YAML files in `bootstrap/config/` to reflect your preferences before running the install script.
 * Review the files in `config/` to configure your own aliases, preferences, etc.

 ### Private Files